You are currently viewing Summer in Ireland: 10 Can’t-Miss Activities to Enjoy

 3. Enjoy a Boat Ride on the Shannon

-While taking a self-drive along the River Shannon, Ireland’s longest river, can be a tad expensive (a 7-day cruise for 4 will set you back about $2,500 and up), day cruises are a more budget-friendly option.
+While taking a self-drive along Ireland’s longest river, the River Shannon, can be a tad expensive (a 7-day cruise for 4 will set you back about $2,500 and up), day cruises are a more budget-friendly option.

 Killaloe River Cruises offer one-hour cruises on a 50-person passenger boat that passes by several historical landmarks along the river and nearby Lough Derg, including St. Flannan’s Cathedral (also known as Killaloe Cathedral), a Church of Ireland Gothic church.